 Swim Lesson Classes

-Fall youth swim lessons are held at the Lakeview Fitness Center.
+Swim lessons are held at Lakeview Fitness.
 The District offers adult swim lessons for the beginner and intermediate swimmer in a group setting.
 If you prefer, private (30 minute) and semi-private (45 minute) lessons are also available and are scheduled at your convenience.

 The Park District is not responsible for changes to your schedule.
 Transfers to another class may be permitted with administrative approval, if space is available.
 If you miss a scheduled or a make-up class, you will not receive a refund and cannot make the class up at another time.